robsyc/MaryaNutri/README.md

 - [x] Extra list section "News and events"
 - [x] Details sections for "Products" and "News and events"
 - [ ] Use [mdsvex](https://mdsvex.pngwn.io/) for markdown files of "News and events" articles
-- [ ] Update contents & add images
+- [x] Update contents & add images
+- [ ] Add news carousel to homescreen